EndPointCorp/end-point-blog/2010/11/12/utah-open-source-conference-2010-part-1.html.md

 - There are 120 tables total in default install -- many core features don't use the EAV tables for performance reasons.

 - Another observation I've heard in pretty much every conversation about Magento: It is very resource intensive.
 Shared hosting is not recommended.
 Virtual servers should have a minimum of 1/2 to 1 GB RAM.
-Fast disk &amp; database help most.
+Fast disk & database help most.
 APC cache recommended with at least 128 MB.

 - A lot of front-end things are highly adjustable from simple back-end admin options.